timokoessler/easy-waf/README.md

 \* Bodies are only checked if req.body is set by a middleware or the web framework itself before EasyWAF.
 \*\* Includes user agent and cookies
 \*\*\* Only if req.query is set by a framework.

+A short description of all modules can be found in [lib/modules](lib/modules).

 ## Contact
 If a public GitHub issue or discussion is not the right choice for your concern, you can contact me directly: